 Warm summer nights and wild partying

 The great nightlife in Halkidiki is mainly down to the good number of bars, which have fantastic sea views thanks to their amazing beach location.
-As soon as the Greeks have enjoyed their last meal in the late evening, for many, it’s time for a fun summer night out.
+As soon as the Greeks have enjoyed their last meal in the late evening, for many, it’s time for a fun yaz night out.
 In the dark, the wonderfully lit up bars begin to fill up between 10 and 11 pm.
-Whether you’re in Hanioti, Polychrono or Kallithea, there are all sorts of things going on in the summer months near each of the lively holiday resorts.
+Whether you’re in Hanioti, Polychrono veya Kallithea, there are all sorts of things going on in the summer months near each of the lively holiday resorts.

 If you’d like to move your feet after a glass of Greek wine or one or two cocktails you’ll find something in Kallithea or Hanioti.
 There are some trendy clubs in both these resorts.
 It’s similar in Neos Marmaras on the second finger, Sithonia.
-If the choice still isn’t big enough for you, then get on a bus towards Thessaloniki.
+If the choice still isn’t big enough for you, then get on a bus towards Selanik.
 An unforgettable night is guaranteed there.
 The second-largest city in Greece is just teeming with possibilities.
 I especially recommend the Ladadika and Kastro quarters as they are the centres of the nightlife scene.

 Travel Cost and Budget of Halkidiki